Group Booking Rates

 - If a booking is accepted it will be recorded on the ‘Availability Calendar’ on the Centre’s website and a confirmation of the booking will be sent.

-- Requests for bookings commencing at or before 10 am any day must be received and be able to be approved by the Trust before 9.00 pm the day before the booking.
+- Requests for bookings commencing at or before 10 am on any day must be received and be able to be approved by the Trust before 9.00 pm the night before the booking.

-- Booking requests will be processed as soon as possible and in the order they are received.
+- Booking requests will be processed as soon as possible on receipt in the order they are received.

 Casual Card Users – Pay as you go.